angular/angular/aio/content/tutorial/toh-pt4.md

 ## Summary

 * You refactored data access to the `HeroService` class.
-* You registered the `HeroService` as the _provider_ of its service at the root level so that it can be injected anywhere in the app.
+* You registered the `HeroService` as the _provider_ of its service at the root level so that it can be injected anywhere in the application.
 * You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component.
 * You gave the `HeroService` _get data_ method an asynchronous signature.
 * You discovered `Observable` and the RxJS _Observable_ library.